Session 1: June 28 - July 11, 2020 Session 2: July 12 - July 25, 2020 Both Sessions: June 28 - July 25, 2020

 Summerfuel’s Pre-College Program at Tufts offers an exciting opportunity for curious and passionate students who thrive in a supportive and engaging environment.
 Experience college life just outside of Boston on the campus of a top-ranked US university, and prepare intellectually and socially for a successful college career.
-The Summerfuel program inspires exploration and discovery, with dynamic seminar and workshop options.
+Our Pre-College summer programs for high school students inspire exploration and discovery, with dynamic seminar and workshop options.
 Courses are structured to encourage hands-on participation, while activities are customized based on student interest, ensuring a highly personal experience.

 Tufts enjoys a privileged location set high on a hill overlooking downtown Boston.
 At just five miles northwest of the city, Tufts is the perfect place to enjoy a relaxed campus environment, and still have access to all of Boston’s resources.

 Harleston Hall, formerly known as South Hall, is located on lower campus, near many university amenities.
 Air-conditioned bedrooms are mostly doubles furnished with extra-long twin beds, desks, chairs, and a built-in closet.
 Rooms are on a common hall, and halls are divided by gender and age.
 Roommates are determined based on the housing questionnaire that students fill out prior to arrival, as well as considering age and geographic diversity.
 Full bedding and bath towels are provided and replaced weekly.
 Wi-Fi is available throughout campus.